michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0030.md

 ### Definition
 - n: a common nonmetallic element that is normally a colorless odorless tasteless inert diatomic gas; constitutes 78 percent of the atmosphere by volume; a constituent of all living tissues
 ### Family
-nitrogen: nitrogenise, nitrogenize, nitrogenous, nitrogens+;nitrogenise: nitrogenised;nitrogenize: nitrogenized
+- nitrogen: nitrogenise, nitrogenize, nitrogenous, nitrogens+
+- nitrogenise: nitrogenised
+- nitrogenize: nitrogenized
 ### Examples
 - In a natural state, plants grow, they die, the nitrogen they contain returns to the soil, and new plants use it to grow.
 - The nitrogen imparts a sweetness to coffee, helping to reduce the amount of sugar needed.